 Al Satterwhite came to his passion and drive for photography quite by accident.
 Sure that he would become an ace pilot and gunning for an Air Force Academy appointment, instead Satterwhite landed a high school job as a photographer intern at the St. Petersburg Times.
 All "Top Gun" dreams vanished as he fell in love with the imagery and subjects through his new lens in life.

 Majoring in Photojournalism at the University of Missouri, Satterwhite studied under the legendary Professor Cliff Edom.
 He participated in the renowned Missouri Photo workshop.
-Later he transferred to the University of Florida to continue his photographic studies under the expertise of Jerry Uelsmann.
-Satterwhite photographic style was particularly influenced through his study of Harald Mante’s “Photo Design” where he honed his sense of composition and the use of color in design.
+Later he transferred to the University of Florida to continue his photographic studies.
+Satterwhite's photographic style was particularly influenced through his study of Harald Mante's "Photo Design" where he honed his sense of composition and the use of color in design.

 As a respected and diverse artistic photographer Satterwhite was engaged by Kodak as a digital imaging consultant for several years.
-He has lectured at Boston University, Brooks Institute of Photography, Hallmark Institute of Photography, ASMP, NYU/Tisch School of the Arts, and PhotoExpos in Los Angeles and New York.
-His workshops at Dawson College (Montreal), ICP (NYC), Kauai Photographic (Hawaii), Maine Workshops, Missouri Workshops, Palm Beach Photographic Workshops, Santa Fe Workshops and at his studio in NYC were always in high demand.
-Satterwhite still lectures and is a guest workshop leader at various workshops and seminars today.
+He was invited to lecture at Boston University, Brooks Institute of Photography, Hallmark Institute of Photography, ASMP, NYU/Tisch School of the Arts, and PhotoExpos in Los Angeles and New York.
+His workshops at Dawson College (Montreal), ICP (NYC), Kauai Photographic (Hawaii), Leica Master Class, Maine Photographic, Palm Beach Photographic Workshops, Santa Fe Workshops and at his studio in NYC were always in high demand.
+Satterwhite still lectures and is a guest workshop leader at the Leica Gallery/Los Angeles and seminars today.

-Published photographic books include The Cozumel Diary (adventures with Hunter S. Thompson in Mexico), Titans (Muhammad Ali & Arnold Schwarzenegger), the Racers (the Golden Age of endurance motor racing), Carroll Shelby (one of the most iconic racing giants of the 60s) and Satterwhite on Color and Design.
-Satterwhite is currently working on a new photographic book titled Southern Exposure, featuring his never before published images that capture everyday life in the South during the 1960’s and ’70’s.
+Published photographic books include The Cozumel Diary (adventures with Hunter S. Thompson in Mexico), Titans (Muhammad Ali & Arnold Schwarzenegger), the Racers (the Golden Age of endurance motor racing), Carroll Shelby (one of the most iconic racing giants of the 60s), Satterwhite on Color and Design and Lights!
+Camera!
+Advertising! and Paul Newman: Blue-Eyed Cool.
+Satterwhite is currently working on a new photographic book titled Southern Exposure: Bearing Witness, featuring his never before published images that capture everyday life in the South during the 1960's and '70's.

-Satterwhite’s passion and curiosity in capturing images has expanded to motion pictures and television advertising.
-As a Director/Cameraman many of his feature short films have won festival awards.
-Never without a camera in hand, Satterwhite lives in Los Angeles with his wife, Valery, and two Zen-Masters, both of them cats.
+Satterwhite's passion and curiosity in capturing images has expanded to motion pictures and television advertising.
+Seldom without a camera in hand, Satterwhite lives in New York City with his wife, Valery, and two Zen-Masters, both of them cats.